danieldreier/puppet_spec_facts/README.md

     # etc
       describe "example class without any parameters on #{name}" do let(:params) {{ }}
-        let(:facts) { facts } # the facter output you sent in above is now available in rspec
+        let(:facts) { facthash } # the facter output you sent in above is now available in rspec

         it { should compile.with_all_deps }
       end